-At the start of every new school year, Student must complete a Student Request for Accommodation Form if Student is seeking reasonable accommodation(s) in education programming and/or facilities access that had been in place during the prior school year.
-Student will need to provide any new or updated supporting documentation along with the accommodation form.
-Student's prior grant of reasonable accommodation will have been placed in inactive status at the end of the prior school year.
-The process must be renewed each new school year, or upon the reasonable accommodation otherwise expiring, by Student submitting the form above.
+At the start of every new school year, the Student will need to complete a Student Request for Accommodation via the Workday Student Portal if the Student is seeking reasonable accommodation(s) in education programming and/or facilities access that had been in place during the prior school year.
+Students will need to provide any new or updated supporting documentation along with the accommodation form.
+The student's prior grant of reasonable accommodation will have been placed in inactive status at the end of the prior school year.
+The process must be renewed each new school year, or upon the reasonable accommodation otherwise expiring, by the Student completing the process above.
 Renewal Requests are reviewed and handled by the applicable Disability Services Coordinator.
 The Interactive Process may be undertaken if deemed appropriate under the circumstances; the purpose is to ensure that accommodations are appropriate and effective.
-Student may also inform KCU of any possible adjustments based on disability-related needs, program changes, and/or the need for modifications to previously granted accommodations.
+Students may also inform KCU of any possible adjustments based on disability-related needs, program changes, and/or the need for modifications to previously granted accommodations.